Lompoc Record Reports: Former jail project manager in legal fight with county – – Issues involve use of title, back pay, other allegations

 “So, the county will be paying three salaries where they were originally only paying one,” said Williams, who has also voiced concern over the attorneys’ fees that are adding up as the litigation continues, a subsequent cost to tax payers.

 Williams sued the county in March this year to get his position back as well as for back pay, future earnings, compensatory damages and attorney fees.
-Williams alleges disability discrimination, retaliation and wrongful termination, among other things.
+Williams alleges disability discrimination, retaliation and wrongful termination lawsuit, among other things.
 No specific monetary amount has been requested, according to his attorney Matthew Clarke of Christman, Kelley & Clarke in Santa Barbara.
 That amount will be assigned by a jury.

 “I need some resolution, and I want some resolution,” said Williams.
 “I want a wrong to be right again, and I’d like to get my name and reputation back again.”